-- · respond to and satisfactorily answer the evaluation questionnaire - respect the principles and requirements of the Michelin Purchasing Principles - receive a Michelin team on site for an audit or a technical visit - implement a Social and Environmental Responsibility approach and carry out the CSR (Corporate Social Responsibility) assessment requested - ensure that these principles and requirements are followed by any subcontractors - undertake to inform Michelin prior to any modification:: - o the company's manufacturing process, quality system and outsourcing - the structure of the company (manufacturing sites, mergers, acquisitions, affiliations, etc.).
+- respond to and satisfactorily answer the preliminary evaluation questionnaire - respect the principles and requirements of the Michelin Purchasing Principles - ensure that these principles and requirements are followed by any subcontractors and suppliers - receive a Michelin team on site for an audit or a technical visit - implement a Social and Environmental Responsibility approach and carry out the CSR (Corporate Social Responsibility) assessment at Michelin's request. - provide upon request all relevant information for the realization of a life cycle analysis - undertake to inform Michelin prior to any modification: - o the company's manufacturing process, quality system and outsourcing - o the structure of the company (manufacturing sites, mergers, acquisitions, affiliations, etc.).

-The supplier must also be certified ISO 9001, IATF 16949 and ISO 9001 certifications are an advantage.
+The supplier must also be certified ISO 9001.
+The IATF 16949 and ISO14001 certifications are an advantage.